apache/jena/jena-rdfconnection/Documentation.md

 operation shuld be atomic (all happens or nothing happens) - this is the responsibility of the remote server.

-An `RDFConenction` will at least provide the client-side locking features.
+An `RDFConnection` will at least provide the client-side locking features.
-This means that overlapping operations that chnage data are naturally handled by the transaction pattern within a single JVM.
+This means that overlapping operations that change data are naturally handled by the transaction pattern within a single JVM.

 ## Graph Store Protocol